In this short guide I will show you how to animate a Radar Plot with matplotlib in Python.

 Import modules

-The only modules needed are numpy and matplotlib.
+The modules needed are numpy and matplotlib.
 Import them like this:

 import numpy as np